gpanders/vim-oldfiles/README.md

 This plugin seeks to utilize Vim's native capability but make it slightly better.
-The command `:Oldfiles` uses `v:oldfiles` under the hood, but presents a list of your recently visited files in a separate buffer.
+The command `:Oldfiles` uses `v:oldfiles` under the hood, but presents a list of your recently visited files in the quickfix list.
 You can search, sort, filter, and modify this buffer however you want, and simply press Enter on a filename to go to that file.

-Oldfiles.vim also allows you to filter the output of `:oldfiles`.
-For example, you can filter out Vim help docs, Git commit message files, or anything else that you don't want to see in the oldfiles list.

-Most importantly, Oldfiles.vim keeps the `v:oldfiles` variable up to date as you use Vim, so when you open a new buffer you will see it at the top of the oldfiles list.
+Most importantly, oldfiles.vim keeps the `v:oldfiles` variable up to date as you use Vim, so when you open a new buffer you will see it at the top of the `:Oldfiles` list.

 ## Usage

-Use `go` in Normal mode or `:Oldfiles` to view your recent files in a new buffer.
-Press `Enter` on a file name to visit that file, `R` to reload the buffer, and `q` to close the buffer.
+Use `g<C-^>` in Normal mode or `:Oldfiles` to view your recent files in the quickfix list.
 You can also use `:Oldfiles {pattern}` to only show files matching that pattern, or `:Oldfiles! {pattern}` to only show files that do not match that pattern.

-Other than the mappings listed above, the Oldfiles buffer is just a normal Vim buffer, so all other Vim commands work as expected.

 See `:h Oldfiles` for more information.